Advice for schools

 - check that the SRE/SEE organisation(s) working in their school are an approved provider and cross-reference the authorised SRE and SEE teachers on the department's Not to be Employed (NTBE) database in Electronic Casual Pay Claims (eCPC)

 - ensure that they provide general information about SRE, SEE, and alternative meaningful activities on the school website under the 'learning at our school' page.
-The website is to include a link to the approved provider's curriculum
+The website is to include a link to the approved provider's curriculum.
+Suggested text is available.

 - provide parents/carers with the SRE and SEE Participation letter in the enrolment pack or at the time of enrolment